ab-JOY/ai-projects/project-templates/writer-multi-agent/README.md

 # Writer Multi-Agent System

-A sophisticated multi-agent system built with Google's Agent Development Kit (ADK) that automates the process of researching, writing, and editing high-quality articles on any given topic.
+A multi-agent system built with Google's Agent Development Kit (ADK) that automates the process of researching, writing, and editing high-quality articles on any given topic.

 ## Overview